 Nutritional, baker’s and brewer’s yeast can all use the same species of yeast.
 Brewers may use different yeasts depending on the type of beer being made, but Saccharomyces cerevisiae is a popular solution.

 Definitely!
 Nutritional yeast is deactivated, so it will not cause the dough or baked goods to rise.
 But despite that, it can add and boost flavours in them!
 It’s often used in nooch crackers, almond cornmeal bread, sourdough and bagels too!

 There are many benefits to adding nutritional yeast, although it’s not suitable for every type of bread.
-It’s flavour is powerful meaning you wouldn’t want to use if you are after a light tasting loaf.
-That said, the added depth of flavour and the nutritional benefits mean bread that includes nutritional yeast a little bit special.
+Its flavour is powerful meaning you wouldn’t want to use it if you are after a light-tasting loaf.
+That said, the added depth of flavour and the nutritional benefits mean bread that includes nutritional yeast is a little bit special.

 Hi, I’m Gareth Busby, a baker, bread baking coach and college lecturer.
 I’m here to help you make better bread and learn about the baking industry.